athibau2/dailyJournal/README.md

         "date": "01/11/2022",
     },
     {
-        "prompt": "What values do you hope you future family will have?", "promptId": "dk8ei3a239",
+        "prompt": "What values do you hope your future family will have?", "promptId": "dk8ei3a239",
         "topic": "future goals",
         "entryId": "002",